biagiocornacchia/microsoft-presidio-using-grpc/analyzer/README.md

 2. one or more patterns that define the recognizer
 3. list of context words to help detection

-`setupOptions` is used to setup all the others options specifying the right options file (ANALYZER_OPTIONS or ENGINE_OPTIONS).
+`setupOptions` is used to setup all the others options specifying the right options file (ANALYZER_OPTIONS or ENGINE_OPTIONS) and returns an integer.

 ### Example